 Finally, our design, installation and service expertise may even lower your maintenance and utility costs by reducing the required heated and cooled makeup air by operating ventilation systems intermittently.
 The Ino-Tek approach to use the required Life Safety / Hazardous Material Emergency Alarm System to reduce your carbon footprint is unique in the safety industry.

 Ino-Tek and the End-User

 For over twenty years, Ino-Tek has been part of the conversation about Hazardous Materials, the requirements of the Building and Fire Codes and cost-effective implementation for the owner.
 Our years of association and consultation with national, state and local building and fire code organizations, plus our professional staff's knowledge of the code change process, gives us the background and experience to recommend effective code-compliant solutions.
-These solutions prevent approval issues that might cause design changes, add costs and delay building occupancy.
+Our Proactive Compliance approach prevents approval issues that might cause design changes, add costs and delay building occupancy.

 Our primary goal is to “Keep Your People Safe”.
 We do this by deploying proven and tested engineering practices in the most cost-effective means possible.
 For more than 20 years we have built a reputation for Life Safety / Hazardous Material Emergency Alarm System design, installation and service combined with integrity and customer service – earning the loyalty of virtually all auto manufacturers and their suppliers, universities, hospitals and even the United States Environmental Protection Agency.